| Main | Stag beetles' life cycle | Stag beetle life cycle drawing |

 For more about their mating behaviour in the wild, click here.

-Eggs from a female that had been killed by a predator.
-They are surrounded by fat.
-Photo by Maria Fremlin.
+Eggs found inside a female which had been trodden on while on her way to lay them.
+They are oval shape and surrounded by fat.
+Photo by Maria Fremlin, 2003.

 Incubating egg, photo by Dr Eva Sprecher